-Liquid liabilities, percent of GDP - Country rankings:
+Liquid liabilities, percent of GDP - Country rankings

-Liquid liabilities, percent of GDP, 2016
+Liquid liabilities, percent of GDP, 2017 - Country rankings:

-(percent, Source: The International Monetary Fund
+Measure: percent; Source: The International Monetary Fund

 Definition: Ratio of liquid liabilities to GDP.
 Liquid liabilities are also known as broad money, or M3.
 They are the sum of currency and deposits in the central bank (M0), plus transferable deposits and electronic currency (M1), plus time and savings deposits, foreign currency transferable deposits, certificates of deposit, and securities repurchase agreements (M2), plus travelers checks, foreign currency time deposits, commercial paper, and shares of mutual funds or market funds held by residents.